YunoHost-Apps/UMS_ynh/doc/DISCLAIMER.md

 ### Limitations

  - No multi-instance
+ - No User integration with Yunohost
  - work only on its own subdomain (ums.mydomain.tld, not on mydomain.tld/ums)
- - No user management
- - Not tested that much

 ### Other infos